cmgoffena13/DE-Capstone-Portfolio-1/README.md

 SELECT * FROM duplicate_holder;
 ```
 Pretty crazy, right?
 New technology is great, but the flexibility normally means other things were given up.
 I have not found a better way to do it yet, so if you know please tell me!

+## Summary
+As you can see with the diversity of information and sections, not every data project is simple and easy; This was messy and challenging.
+Pivoting constantly with design, researching new technologies, and figuring out how to apply best practices and designs within their constraints.
+There are certainly more lessons learned than what is detailed here.
+This was the first time I really dove into DBT, AWS, Snowflake, Looker, Bash, & Airflow.
+I leaned on my knowledge of SQL, Python, Azure, PowerBI, & Powershell to translate my skills to new technologies and test my boundaries.
+It was a lot of fun!